crowd-lab/distributed_social_translucence/README.md

 Known Issues
 ------------
-- Refreshing/rejoining on wait page will prevent worker from being routed by dashboard
+- TogetherJS dialogues shouldn't be visible on the wait page
+- First edge case moderator should not see observer cursor
-- Yes/No radio buttons don't update selection on observer screen
+- Moderator should not see selection highlights from observer
+- Observer shouldn't be able to interact with moderator interface (no input)